User Guide

 -

-are the only valid commands in the performance interface. -
+start attempt,answer, andend attemptare commands that are valid only in the quiz interface. -

 -